debops/debops/INSTALL.rst

 directory, the scripts and other binaries will be installed in :file:`~/.local/bin` directory which should be included in your ``$PATH``.

+.. note:: The ``debops`` Python package contains its own set of DebOps roles
+          and playbooks, which can be accessed by the :command:`debops` script, you don't need to install the monorepo separately.

 Installation of DebOps without Ansible
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~